i30/wp-scratch/README.md

 3. Follow instructions to finish the installation.
 It's easy!

-From now on, to add a new WordPress site, you just need fire the `install` script again.
+From now on, to add a new WordPress site, you just need to fire the `install` script again.

 ## Important Notes

 - Since `$_SERVER['SERVER_NAME']` is used to determine which site will respond to requests, please make sure `SERVER_NAME` is configured properly.
 For Apache 2, remember to add `UseCanonicalName = On` in every virtual host.

 - While working with multiple sites (not WordPress multisite), you might need to separate `UPLOADS` directory.
-You can use this script as a must-use plugin:
+Use this script as a must-use plugin:

   ```php
   /**